homebots/injector/README.md

 There are two ways of using injections:

-- using a global injector: the library exports `INJECTOR`, a singleton object that can be accessed from anywhere and used as the injector of an entire app.
+- using a global injector: the library exports `Injector.global`, a singleton object that can be accessed from anywhere and used as the injector of an entire app.

 - using a tree of injector with the ability to override classes/tokens on each level.
   The library exports a class, `TreeInjector`, which can be instantiated as a starting point, and forked as needed to create children.
 See documentation below for more details.